WoradeeKongthong/cat_or_not_imgClf_flaskAPI/README.md

 	- at the drop down in KEY, select File
 	- specify VALUE by selecting file as you want
 	- then hit Send button and see the prediction in the Response

+# How to containerize the model
+1. create a docker image named as you want by running the command `$ docker build -t <imageName> .`
+2. create a container by running the image, `$ docker run -p 8000:8000 <imageName>`
+3. check the IPAddress of your running container, `$ docker inspect <containerID> | grep IP`
+4. use the API in Postman app as before but change the url to the IPAddress that you get from step 3 and use the same port (8000), such as http://172.17.0.2:8000.

+# My Docker image
+You can use my docker image by running the command `$ docker pull woradee/cat_or_not_flaskapi:simple`